Shared-Reality-Lab/IMAGE-Monarch/README.md

 Should/must/may used here are as per [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).

 ### Develop, debug, improve!
 The Monarch application has been modularized to make it easy to develop and include new functionality.
-Currently, the application flow is as follows:

 #### Getting started: Add your own 'selector' and 'renderer' (+BONUS!: Use an existing 'renderer')
 ##### Creating a 'selector'
 1. Copy the layout file activity_my_own_selector.xml from the 'starter_code' directory into 'app\src\main\res\layout'.
-Also, copy the MyOwnSelector.java file  into the application's 'selectors' directory.
+Also, copy the MyOwnSelector.java file  into the application's '[selectors](app/src/main/java/ca/mcgill/a11y/image/selectors)' directory.
 2. Within activity_my_own_selector.xml, create two buttons.
 Set their ids to '@+id/classic' and '@+id/fill' and names to "Classic" and "Fill" respectively.
 3. Set layout, add button click and focus change listeners by copying the following into the indicated positions in MyOwnSelector.java Activity: